tristansokol/Bobcats/improved-jerk.md

 ![A gif of sonic running into a wall](img/backtracking.gif "A gif of sonic running into a wall")

-then we enter a code branch for _backtracking_.
+Then we enter a code branch for _backtracking_.

 ### Backtracking